mattgreen91/milestone-project-1/README.md

 - [HTML5 Validator](https://validator.w3.org)
     - The project uses **HTML5 Validator** to check all the HTML5 code is working, without any errors.
 - [CSS3 Validator](https://jigsaw.w3.org/css-validator)
-    - The project uses **Responsive Viewer Extension - Chrome** to check all the CSS3 code is working, without any errors.
+    - The project uses **CSS3 Validator** to check all the CSS3 code is working, without any errors.

 ## 4. Testing